dportik/dadi_pipeline/README.md

 This is meant to be a general use script to run dadi to fit any model on an allele frequency spectrum/joint-site frequency spectrum with one to three populations.
 To use this workflow, you'll need a SNPs input text file to create an allele frequency or joint site frequency spectrum object.
 The user will have to edit information about their allele frequency spectrum and provide a custom model.
 The instructions are annotated below, with a #************** marking sections that will have to be edited.
 Several examples of how to use various arguments to control optimizations are shown.

-If you'd like to use this script for larger sets of models already available, please look in the nested repositories to see how to import models from external model scripts.
+If you'd like to use this script for larger sets of models already available, please look in the nested repositories (Two_Population_Pipeline, Three_Population_Pipeline) to see how to import models from external model scripts.

 The *dadi_Run_Optimizations.py* script and *Optimize_Functions.py* script must be in the same working directory to run properly.